 Won’t it be nice to make clay earrings and Christmas ornaments without having to invest in a fire kiln?
-What if we said you can make professional-finish jewelry dishes, small beads, figurines, and other home decors with clay that doesn’t require any high heat baking?
+What if we said you can make professional-finish jewelry dishes, small beads, figurines, and other home decor with clay that doesn’t require any high-heat baking?

 Air-dry clay is like the fun sibling of traditional polymer clay.
 It can be used to make whatever a traditional clay is used to make but without the baking part.
 With air dry clay, you simply mold your clay into whatever form you want and leave it alone for two to three days to dry.
 The result is a hard solid form which, much like fired clay, can be drilled and sculpted on.

 Now, there are a ton of air-dry clay brands out there.
 Each brand has its own highlights.
 In this review, we have handpicked the best ones in the market.
 You will read about popular brands such as Crayola and Das, some imported ones such as Hearty from Japan, and Jovi Air dry Modeling clay from Spain.
 We have also included a low-flame clay by Amaco and the versatile air-dry clay by Mont Marte — it’s good for both kids to play with and professional artists to model a sturdy bust with